-- Draw the average word count.
+- Draw the target word count.

-2. Use Keyword Surfer and save yourself some time
+2. Use Keyword Surfer and save time

-As a bonus, Keyword Surfer will also show you data on the organic traffic, exact keyword usage, monthly search volume, or information on the related searches.
+As a bonus, Keyword Surfer will show you data on the organic traffic, exact keyword usage, monthly search volume, or information on the related searches.

 3. Use SEO Audit to optimize existing posts.

 You can use Surfer SEO Audit to check your existing blog posts and find out how to improve their performance.

 It will help you determine your ideal blog post length and optimize your existing pages.

 Click the Audit tool from Surfer's nav bar, and type in your main keyword(s) and URL.
 You can pick between an SEO analysis for Mobile or Desktop.

 When your audit is ready (you will see a green tick next to Audit).
 Click it.